-Old School Muay Thai offers accessible, after-school and summer programming to Toronto’s at-risk and new Canadian youth, providing a place to belong during these critical and often unsupervised hours.
+Old School Muay Thai offers accessible, after-school and summer programming to Toronto’s systemically disadvantaged and new Canadian youth, providing a place to belong during these critical and often unsupervised hours.
 The study of disciplined self-defence raises an individual’s self-esteem; the core fitness training inherent in the study of Muay Thai will promote good health practices and physical fitness alongside the Muay Thai tradition of “giving back” to the community.

 We currently run three 90-minute classes a week on Monday, Wednesday and Friday afternoons.
-We would like to increase this to five weekly classes in the near future.

 Old School’s youth program provides a solid and proven good physical education component for youth (including education about good nutrition) and at the same time providing them with the knowledge to protect themselves in a situation demanding self-defence, and the discipline to avoid physical conflicts in any other circumstance.